-Applicants to the online MBA or MA in Leadership programs who do not already possess a Lindenwood transcript must submit either a notarized photo ID or an official GMAT or GRE score.
+Applicants to the online MBA or MA in Leadership programs who do not already possess a Lindenwood transcript must submit a notarized photo ID.
+Additionally, an official GMAT or GRE score may be submitted.
 For score reporting, the Lindenwood University code is 6367.